Agence-DnD/DnD-MagentoConnectorBundle/README.md

 - Password

 ## Magento side : PIMGento extension is required
-The part which read the files in Magento system works with PIMGento (a dedicateed Magento extension for Akeneo), not present on this repository (GoTo [PIMGento  Extension](https://github.com/Agence-DnD/PimGento ))
+The part which read the files in Magento system works with PIMGento (a dedicateed Magento extension for Akeneo), not present on this repository (GoTo [PIMGento  Extension] for more infomations (https://github.com/Agence-DnD/PimGento ))

 ## Requirements

 - php5
 - php5-ssh2
-- Akeneo PIM 1.2.x stable
+- Akeneo PIM 1.3.x stable

 ## Installation instructions

-Be sur that the server has ssh2 library installed (see [manual](http://php.net/manual/fr/ssh2.installation.php))
+Be sure that your server has SSH2 library installed (see [manual](http://php.net/manual/fr/ssh2.installation.php))

 ## Connector installation on Akeneo PIM